-Chapter 7 Serial Access With Dominion Serial Access Module
+Chapter 9 Serial Access With Dominion Serial Access Module

-Connecting a KX III and a Dominion Serial Access Module (DSAM) provides serial access for the KX III.
+Connecting a KX III and a Dominion Serial Access Module (DSAM) provides access to devices such as LAN switches and routers that have a RS-232 serial port.

 The DSAM is a 2- or 4 port serial module that derives power from the KX III.
 Connect a maximum of 2 DSAM modules to the KX III using USB cables.
 DSAM can be mounted in a 0U configuration.